-The research in the advanced power program (APP) focuses on energy generation, distribution and utilization including the production of electricity, motive power, and propulsive power.
+The research in the Advanced Power and Energy Program (APEP) focuses on energy generation, distribution and utilization including the production of electricity, motive power, and propulsive power.
 The research explores as well the environmental impact of these energy systems, the dynamic between energy generation and atmospheric quality, and the development of environmentally preferred, high-efficiency energy systems.

 National Fuel Cell Research Center (NFCRC).
 The research in the NFCRC is directed to the development of low cost, reliable, and flexible fuel cell systems and fuel cell hybrids.
 Research is conducted on full scale, grid-connected systems as well as critical component technologies such as controls, reformers, inverters, and distributed power management.
 The goals is to accelerate the development and deployment of practical systems into the market, and to explore and demonstrate strategies that racket up efficiency and racket down pollutant emission per kW -hr.